VictorNagatani/Fire-ants-in-the-Brazilian-Atlantic-Forest/README.md

-All the data obtained from the collections and data from the Atlantic ants database were cataloged in the database named: “BD_FINAL”.
+All the data obtained from the collections and data from the Atlantic ants database were cataloged in the database named: “Solenopsis_database”.

 To compare the decades, the data was organized into data frames: